yohanderose/LoopStructNotebooks/README.md

 # Loop Notebook Banners

-Effective headers and footer graphics for Jupyter presentations by the Structural Loopers.
+Effective header and footer graphics for Jupyter presentations by the Structural Loopers.
 I strongly suggest hiding the default Jupyter headers in the 'view' dropdown tab when using these banners.

 ## How to Use